julianharty/testing-with-analytics-workshop/README.md

 If you have a real phone you are willing to use, that's great.
 Otherwise you can have a go at using one of the various online device test farms or a virtual device.
 There are various tutorials and guides available.
 Here are some to get you started for [virtual devices](virtual-devices.md), we have not tested these unless we say so on this site.

+# Contributing materials
+During the workshop we have an online chat service called padlet https://padlet.com/julianharty/ib3hfu9pg8q4 where you can add comments, links, ideas, complaints, etc. and vote.
+You're also very welcome to email me julianharty@gmail.com today and in future regarding this topic.
+If you permit I may use what you share as part of my PhD research.